Working in the UK - Guidance for International Medical Graduates

 ACCS EM recruitment will be coordinated by Shared Services London, in association with the Royal College of Emergency Medicine, for CT1/ST1 posts throughout England, Wales and Scotland.
-The person specifications can be found here
+The person specifications can be found here.

-Accepted Postgraduate Qualification route to GMC
+Acceptable Postgraduate Qualification route to GMC registration

 Medical Training Initiative